alex-louvet/partitions/doc/classes.md

 `SetSystem Grid(int n, int d)` builds a grid sets system on `n` points and $dn^{1/d}$ sets  evenly spaced and facing towards $(1\ldots 1)$

+`SetSystem GridWithCenters(int n, int d, int c)` builds a grid sets system on `n` points and $dn^{1/d}$ sets  evenly spaced and facing towards $(1\ldots 1)$ but points are generated following a gaussian distribution around `c` different centers generated uniformly.
+Each center gets the same number of points generated from the distribution centered on them

 `SetSystem RandomHyperplanes(int n, int d, int m)` build a random halfspaces set system that are each defined by the hyperplane passing through a random subsets of `d` points and oriented towards $(1\ldots 1)$

 `SetSystem GridGraph(int n, int d)` builds `n*n` points on the integer grid and s one set is added to the set system for each point containing points with $L_1$ distance `d` to the considered point